sipec/polylove/knowledge.md

 Our backend is mostly a set of endpoints.
 We create new endpoints by adding to the schema in `common/src/api/schema.ts`.

-E.g. Here is the bet schema:
+E.g. Here is a hypothetical bet schema:

 ```ts
   bet: {